MoodAngels: A Retrieval-augmented Multi-agent Framework for Psychiatry Diagnosis: Retrieval-augmented Multi-agent Framework

+\textbf{Multi-agent Diagnosis.} To integrate insights from all Angels and improve diagnostics, Angel.R, Angel.D, and Angel.C first provide independent decisions and reasoning.
+A Judge Agent consolidates their inputs.
+If consensus is reached, the Judge outputs the diagnosis and reasoning.
 For disagreements, two Debate Agents are introduced: a Positive Agent, supporting a mood disorder diagnosis, and a Negative Agent, opposing it.
 Both Debate Agents and the Judge access symptom matching results, scale performances, relevant cases, and the Angels' diagnosis and reasoning.
 In each debate round, the Positive Agent speaks first, followed by the Negative Agent.
 After each round, the Judge evaluates the arguments and decides whether to conclude the debate.
 If concluded, the Judge delivers the final diagnosis and supporting reasons.
+More details about the judge and a complete debate example are presented in Appendix~\ref{append:debate_details}.